 The land use strategy set out in this ASP implements the vision for Bearspaw by detailing the physical organization of land uses with regard to general land uses, the approximate boundaries of the land use areas, and the policies that inform the development in each area.
-This ASP implements the higher-level policies and requirements of the Rocky View County/City of Calgary Intermunicipal Development Plan and applicable regional planning policies, the County's Municipal Development Plan.
+This ASP implements the higher-level policies and requirements of the Rocky View County/City of Calgary Intermunicipal Development Plan, Rocky View County/Town of Cochrane Intermunicipal Development Plan, and applicable regional planning policies, the County's Municipal Development Plan.